XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 title: Best Practices
 ---

-This page aims to collect best practices and common misstakes that can be made while using XKS.
+This page aims to collect best practices and common mistakes that can be made while using XKS.

 ## Container Resources